lalinsch/Mooc-Fi-Java-Programming-I/README.md

 Feel free to use this code if you're stuck in any of the modules in the Mooc-Fi course.

-I'll be adding the rest of the exercises as I complete them in the next few weeks.
+These exercises work at the time of completion of the course on 31/08/2020

+Hope you enjoyed this course as much as I did